Huntsman (FRA:HTR) E10: €1.80 (As of Mar. 2026)

 Huntsman Business Description

-Huntsman Corp is a us-based manufacturer of differentiated organic chemical products.
-Its product portfolio comprises Methyl diphenyl diisocyanate (MDI), Amines, Maleic anhydride, and Epoxy-based polymer formulations.
-The company's products are used in adhesives, aerospace, automotive, and construction products, among others.
+Huntsman Corp is a USA-based manufacturer of differentiated organic chemical products.
+The product portfolio of the company comprises Methyl diphenyl diisocyanate (MDI), Amines, Maleic anhydride, and Epoxy-based polymer formulations.
+The company's products are used in adhesives, aerospace, automotive, and construction products, and others.
 Its operating segments are Polyurethanes, Performance Products, and Advanced Materials.
-It derives most of its revenue from the Polyurethanes segment which includes MDI, polyols, TPU (thermoplastic polyurethane), and other polyurethane-related products.
+The company derives the majority of its revenue from the Polyurethanes segment, which includes MDI, polyols, TPU (thermoplastic polyurethane), and other polyurethane-related products.
 Its geographical segments are the United States & Canada, Europe, Asia-Pacific, and the Rest of the world.